-• Bits 7:0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3 - 0 Sense Control Bits
+• Bits 7..0 - ISC31, ISC30 - ISC00, ISC00: External Interrupt 3 - 0 Sense Control bits

 The External Interrupts 3 - 0 are activated by the external pins INT3:0 if the SREG I-flag and the corresponding interrupt mask in the EIMSK is set.
-The level and edges on the external pins that activate the interrupts are defined in Table 15-1 on page 114.
-Edges on INT3:0 are registered asynchronously.
-Pulses on INT3:0 pins wider than the minimum pulse width given in Table 15-2 on page 114 will generate an interrupt.
+The level and edges on the external pins that activate the interrupts are defined in Table 12-1.
+Edges on INT3..INT0 are registered asynchronously.
+Pulses on INT3:0 pins wider than the minimum pulse width given in Table 12-2 will generate an interrupt.
 Shorter pulses are not guaranteed to generate an interrupt.
 If low level interrupt is selected, the low level must be held until the completion of the currently executing instruction to generate an interrupt.
 If enabled, a level triggered interrupt will generate an interrupt request as long as the pin is held low.
 When changing the ISCn bit, an interrupt can occur.
-Therefore, it is recommended to first disable INTn by clearing its Interrupt Enable bit in the EIMSK Register.
-Then, the ISCn bit can be changed.
-Finally, the INTn interrupt flag should be cleared by writing a logical one to its Interrupt Flag bit (INTFn) in the EIFR Register before the interrupt is re-enabled.
+Therefore, it is recommended to first disable INTn by clearing its Interrupt flag should be cleared by writing a logical one to its Interrupt Flag bit (INTFn) in the EIFR Register before the interrupt is re-enabled.

-Table 15-1.
-Interrupt Sense Control(1)
+Table 12-1.
+Interrupt sense control (1)). --- ----

-ISCn1 ISCn0 Description 0 0 The low level of INTn generates an interrupt request 0 1 Any edge of INTn generates asynchronously an interrupt request 1 0 The falling edge of INTn generates asynchronously an interrupt request 1 1 The rising edge of INTn generates asynchronously an interrupt request
+ISCn1 ISCn0 Description 0 0 The low level of INTn generates an interrupt request.
+0 1 Any edge of INTn generates asynchronously an interrupt request.
+1 0 The falling edge of INTn generates asynchronously an interrupt request.
+1 1 The rising edge of INTn generates asynchronously an interrupt request.

-1. n = 3, 2, 1 or 0.
+Note: 1. n = 3, 2, 1or 0.